gamesbook/pyprototypr/docs/notes.rst

 * **Simple** in that name and shortcuts make sense; defaults are sensible; common things are easy
 * **Quick** in that commands should be simple and easy things should take a few lines
 * **Useful** for common prototypes but not at the level of complex graphic design
-* **Readable** in that commands use names rather than quirky abbreviations or special characters.
+* **Readable** in that commands use common names rather than quirky abbreviations or special characters.

 The assumption is that a user of this tool wants to rapidly develop a prototype in digital form, and is expecting to iterate over numerous versions in the course of a